 - Avoid dictionary words.
 For instance, avoid the words dog, cat, and password in your password.

 - Make typos in words.
 Replace password with passwword (still not a good password!).

-- Add some punctuations.
+- Add some punctuation.

-- Add some numbers into it.
+- Add some numbers to it.

 If you make a long password following these rules, it should be safe.

 Even if you use the strongest password on earth, you should never reuse it more than once.

 A computer may never crack it.
 But what if the company you use is hacked and your password is compromised?
 Or what if someone learns your password in another way?

 If one of your passwords is compromised, this should not impact the other websites you are using!
 You do not want to risk having a single security issue becoming a huge problem for you!